Our mission is to make energy more affordable and environmentally sustainable. Energy efficiency is a key component of all of our programs.

 Do you live in a chilly, leaky, costly home?

-*If you live in a town with a municipal utility, you may need to call them directly to request your energy assessment.
+*If you live in a town with a municipal utility, call them directly to find out if they offer energy assessments.

 Heating oil members, perform regular system tune-ups to make your heating system run more smoothly, and if it's time to purchase a new heating system, we recommend choosing a system that is Energy Star rated.